T.M.I. In Your Youth Ministry?

 Our stories from our past may be amazing, and in many cases they are indeed powerful.
 But according to Scripture, that’s not the thing the people we minister to are going to cling to:

 Remember your leaders, those who spoke to you the word of God.
-Consider the outcome of their way of life, and imitate their faith.–Hebrews 13:7
+Consider the outcome of their way of life, and imitate their faith.--Hebrews 13:7

-And volunteers, don’t forget that the reason we have an opportunity to pour into another isn’t just to share our experiences: it’s to share God’s transforming truth!
+It's important for volunteers to share their lives with students, but it's equally important for their past experiences not to become their primary ministry tool.
+And volunteers, don't forget that the reason we have an opportunity to pour into another isn't just to share our experiences: it's to share God's transforming truth!
 As we walk through life with our students, we can let them know how God has transformed us and redeemed as is evidenced by comparing our new life with our past experiences.
 But our students first need to hear His Truth through His Word.

-Having said all of this, we don’t have to hide our past experiences.
 The stories of God walking with us along our faith journey can be highly instructive.
-But how do we share our life experiences in a way that testifies to God’s power to redeem, but does not put an inappropriate amount of focus on us or our past?
+But how do we share our life experiences in a way that testifies to God's power to redeem, but does not put an inappropriate amount of focus on us or our past?
 Here are a few questions to consider:

 • Am I sharing this to bring attention to myself?